IOS4ANGELEN/CGCellContentViewManager/README.md

 But it seems to be a little complex.

 **Try CGCellContentViewManager!
-It can keep you away from these unnecessary troubles**
+It can keep you away from these unnecessary trouble**

 ## Usage